MehrshadPakdel/Cytoplasmic-Vesicle-Analysis/README.md

-# Cytoplasmic-Vesicle-Analysis
+# ER-to-Golgi-Transport
-A FIJI / ImageJ macro to measure number of cytoplasmic vesicles in single stack microscopy images.
+A FIJI / ImageJ macros to measure transport of RUSH cargos from ER to Golgi by calculating normalized Golgi area over time.
+This analysis is a readout how quick cargo is trafficking through the secretory pathway.

 # Goal
-The macro faciliates the quantification of cytoplasmic vesicles in single stack microscopy images.
-This macro is based on the [RUSH-Vesicle-Analysis](https://github.com/MehrshadPakdel/RUSH-Vesicle-Analysis) macro.
-Note, this macro is optimized for confocal images acquired by an 60x/1.4 oil objective.
-Change annotated functions in the code accordingly.
+Normalized Golgi area over time is calculated by the Golgi area at each frame of a movie divided by the ER area at frame1.
+Part1 of the macro will process images extract the ER object at frame1 and measure its size.
+Part2 of the macro will process images and extract Golgi objects and measure Golgi areas for each frame of the movie.
+Ratio of Golgi per frame / ER t=0 is calculated elsewhere to obtain normalized Golgi areas over time.

+Future work will improve hard coded variables and combine Part1 + Part2 and the normalization calculations.

 # Installation
 Simply copy the macro file to your macro folder in your [Fiji](https://imagej.net/Fiji) directory and restart Fiji.
 You can access the macro from the Plugin section in Fiji.

 # Usage
-Acquire single stack images cells that express your reporter or are labeled with the probe of your interest.
-Start the macro and choose how many cells you want to analyze.
-Select your cell(s) by e.g. polygon or rectangular selection tools.
-A binary image is generated and the macro uses the particle analyzer of selected cell(s) and prints the number of delected vesicles to the log file.
-All processed images and log files will be saved in a results folder in the image directory.
+Acquire multi-frame stack movies of cells expressing e.g. RUSH cargos that allow to follow their transport from ER to Golgi.
+Measure first the ER area at frame1 by selecting a manual threshold that covers the whole ER area.
+Next, measure Golgi areas for each frame of the movie.
+Note, that due to fragmented Golgis, the macro will count several Golgi objects per frame.
+These areas can be summed elsewhere.

 # Citation
-The macro will be uploaded and the citation will be updated as soon as the publication is released.
+The citation will be updated as soon as the publication is released.